High Court’s severe affront to justice by HHJ Pelling KC

 2-days prior to lying and denying existence of the assignment on which the demand was based, the Club was served in person by an independent process server who emptied the contents of the envelope containing the EEI statutory demand, the assignment and all the rest of the material information withheld.
 That information was found to have been withheld, because it was first in the Club and their lawyer’s possession, with the demand.

-Similarly, it is proven beyond doubt that the non-disclosure of the assignment was material, which is why it was withheld, and on 8 February 2019, in his judgment, the third of the three cheats we expose in this report, Sir Geoffrey Vos, said this:
+Similarly, it is proven that the non-disclosure of the assignment was material, which is why it was withheld, and on 8 February 2019, in his judgment, the third of the three cheats we expose in this report, Sir Geoffrey Vos, said this:

 After finding that the assignment was withheld – Sir Christopher Nugee forged and falsely represented it!